 The great thing about a Brag Book is that it can incorporate both personal and professional achievements.
 An effective Brag Book should include specific highlights where you have been successful and recognized for that success.

 Another great thing about having a Brag Book prepared, is that it shows you came to win – and sales leaders love that.
 They also want to win and they want to hire people who are eager, who want the job they are interviewing for, and who ultimately like to win.

 Coming to an interview with a Brag Book shows you are prepared, and it shows that you can speak to your achievements very easily – another sign of a good salesperson.
 A great Brag Book can include any/all of the following:

 - Official rankings (sales metrics, President Club, etc.)

 - Excellent performance reviews

 - Letters, and mails that demonstrate how you go above and beyond and take initiative

 - Honours or high G.P.A. (if recent)

 - Volunteer letters

-- Photos (receiving award, on award trip, etc.- keep it professional and relevant)
+- Photos (where you are receiving an award, on an award trip, etc.- keep it professional and relevant)

-A Brag Book is one tool in the tool box of how to best prepare for an interview.
-To ensure the highest chance of success, make sure to prepare, dress to impress and create a strong resume that sells you.
+A Brag Book is one tool in the toolbox of how to best prepare for an interview.
+To ensure the highest chance of success – you need to properly prepare for the interview, which includes: doing your research, dressing to impress, and finally, ensuring you have a strong resume that sells you.